-- 15.8 Where a foreign operation does not form an integral part of the entity and operates as a separate business with local finance, it is not uncommon that the foreign operation would report in a currency which is different from the reporting currency of the entity.
-Where this is the case, the results and financial position of the foreign operation should be translated into the reporting currency of the entity using the following procedures: - (a) assets and liabilities for each statement of financial position presented (i.e. including comparatives) should be translated at the closing rate at the end of that reporting period; - (b) income and expenses for each income statement (i.e. including comparatives) should be translated at average rate for the period or closing rate at the end of that reporting period; and - (c) all resulting exchange differences should be recognised as a separate component of equity. - 15.9 On the disposal of a foreign operation, the cumulative amount of the exchange differences deferred in the separate component of equity relating to that foreign operation should be recognised in profit or loss when the gain or loss on disposal is recognised. - 15.10 Any goodwill arising on the acquisition of a foreign operation and any fair value adjustments to the carrying amounts of assets and liabilities arising on the acquisition of that foreign operation should be treated as assets and liabilities of the foreign operation.
+- 15.8 An entity may present its financial statements in any currency (or currencies).
+If the presentation currency differs from the entity's reporting currency, the entity should translate its items of income and expense and financial position into the presentation currency.
+For example, when a group contains individual entities with different reporting currencies, the items of income and expense and financial position of each entity are expressed in a common currency so that consolidated financial statements may be presented.
+An entity should translate its results and financial position into a different presentation currency using the following procedures: - (a) assets and liabilities for each statement of financial position presented (i.e. including comparatives) should be translated at the closing rate at the end of that reporting period; - (b) income and expenses for each income statement (i.e. including comparatives) should be translated at average rate for the period or closing rate at the end of that reporting period; and - (c) all resulting exchange differences should be recognised as a separate component of equity. - 15.9 On the disposal of a foreign operation, the cumulative amount of the exchange differences deferred in the separate component of equity relating to that foreign operation should be recognised in profit or loss when the gain or loss on disposal is recognised. - 15.10 Any goodwill arising on the acquisition of a foreign operation and any fair value adjustments to the carrying amounts of assets and liabilities arising on the acquisition of that foreign operation should be treated as assets and liabilities of the foreign operation.
 Thus they should be expressed in the reporting currency of the foreign operation and should be translated at the closing rate.